rich-junwang/rich-junwang.github.io/content/about.md

 <p>Hi there, this is Jun Wang.
 Welcome to my website.
 I'm an AI researcher.
 I love programming but I prefer training models to write code for me..

 I am a Staff Research Scientist at ByteDance Seed working on foundational model training.
 Prior to that I was a Senior Applied Scientist at Amazon, specializing in foundational model pre-training, post-training, and reinforcement learning for complex reasoning tasks.
 I built the very first generation LLMs at Amazon (AWS Titan).
-My expertise spans the full stack of LLM development, including infrastructure, pretraining, SFT, and RLHF.
+My expertise spans the entire LLM development lifecycle, including data curation, infrastructure, pretraining, SFT, and RLHF.
 I have experience training both text and code models.
 At AWS, I had focused on deep RL for math, code generation tasks.

 At Seed, I've contributed to open-source RL project -- VeRL and most recently I've been working on full stack video generation training.